GerritCodeReview/plugins_importer/src/main/resources/Documentation/rest-api-config.md

 * _from_: URL of the remote system from where the project should be imported.
+* _name_: Name of the project in the source system.
 * _parent_: (Optional) Name of the parent project in the target system.
 * _imports_: List of past imports as [ImportInfo](#import-info)
 entities.